Everyday Emergencies & Catastrophic Devastation

 Most financial planners recommend maintaining emergency savings equal to several months of living expenses.
 A moderate amount of stored food is financial planning at the most basic level, an insurance policy without any fine-print gotchas.
 Try finding another insurance policy where you can literally eat the premiums!

 The mainstream media revels in portraying the prepper as a wide-eyed, paranoid loon with an aluminum-foil beanie and a coronal mass ejection fetish.
 This is both juvenile and wildly inaccurate.
-In the real world, responsible adults invest in tangible assets and insurance as a hedge against life’s inevitable downturns.
+In the real world, responsible adults invest in tangible assets and insurance as a hedge against life’s inevitable downturns and the possibility of nuclear attack or EMP's.

 Just a couple of generations ago, securing a stockpile of food was considered normal behavior.
 We find evidence of this in houses built a hundred years ago, which typically have huge pantries, designed to accommodate a generous gastronomical insurance policy.